Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 {% endtab %}

 {% tab title="iOS" %}
-1. Add the Mobile Core, Edge, Identity Edge, and Analytics Edge extensions to your project using Cocoapods.
+1. Add the Mobile Core, Edge, Identity, and Analytics Edge extensions to your project using Cocoapods.

 2. Add the following pods in your `Podfile`: